Are Mormons Christian?

 On Judgment Day, all people will be raised and judged by their works.
 Strikingly, almost everybody goes to heaven.
 Mormonism, however, teaches a heaven consisting of three different kingdoms.
 The highest is the celestial kingdom, the middle is the terrestrial, and the lowest is the telestial.
 The celestial kingdom is reserved for very faithful Mormons including those who have attained exaltation.
 The terrestrial kingdom is for good people.
 The telestial kingdom is for the worst people; but it is still many times better than earth.
 Only a few people go to “outer darkness” – the Mormon version of hell.
 Outer darkness is reserved for apostates (Mormons that leave the church) who openly fight against the LDS Church.

 In striking contrast to this complex plan of salvation that is dependent on human work is the Bible’s simple message of the salvation based on Jesus’s work for us.
 Learning Mormonism’s plan of salvation not only helps us recognize the sharp contrast between the two messages, it also serves as a reminder that Mormons desperately need to learn the truth.
 May we always speak that truth to them in love.

 Mormons often have unique definitions for Biblical terms.
-This handy resource can help you better understand Mormon teaching so you don't talk past each other.
+This booklet will be a useful resource to have on hand as you strive to better understand Mormon definitions and teachings, helping you from talking past each other.